LoneWolfVPS/FroggyForg/README.md

 # Contribution

-Forge uses a bot to get commits and codes from https://github.com/AUTOMATIC1111/stable-diffusion-webui/tree/dev every afternoon (if merge is automatically successful by a git bot, or by my compiler, or by my ChatGPT bot) or mid-night (if my compiler and my ChatGPT bot both failed to merge and I review it manually).
+Forge uses a bot to get commits and codes from https://github.com/A U T O M A T I C 1 1 1 1 / s t a b l e - d i f f u s i o n - w e b u i/tree/dev every afternoon (if merge is automatically successful by a git bot, or by my compiler, or by my ChatGPT bot) or mid-night (if my compiler and my ChatGPT bot both failed to merge and I review it manually).

-All PRs that can be implemented in https://github.com/AUTOMATIC1111/stable-diffusion-webui/tree/dev should submit PRs there.
+All PRs that can be implemented in https://github.com/A U T O M A T I C 1 1 1 1 / s t a b l e - d i f f u s i o n - w e b u i/tree/dev should submit PRs there.

 Feel free to submit PRs related to the functionality of Forge here.